sonic-net/DASH/Documentation/dash-hld.md

 ## Architecture

 SONiC is structured into various containers that communicate through multiple logical databases via a shared Redis instance.
 DASH will make use of the SONiC infrastructure as shown in the figure below.
 The following is a high level view of DASH architecture.
-DASH builds upon the traditional SONiC Architecture, which is documented [here](https://github.com/Azure/SONiC/wiki/Architecture).
+DASH builds upon the traditional SONiC Architecture, which is documented in the SONiC Wiki under [Sonic System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture).
 The following descriptions assume familiarity with the SONiC architecture and will describe DASH as incremental changes relative to traditional SONiC.

 **DASH architecture**

 ![dash-layered-architecture](images/hld/dash-layered-architecture.svg)

+**TODO**
+* Describe inband vs. out-of-band management traffic; dedicated management (Ethernet) Interfacesl PCIe network devices;etc.
 ### SDN controller

 The SDN controller is **primarily responsible for controlling the DASH overlay services**, while the traditional SONiC app containers is used to manage the underlay (L3 routing) and hardware platform.
 Both the DASH container and the traditional SONiC application containers sit atop the Switch State services (SWSS) layer, and manipulate the Redis application-layer DBs; these in turn are translated into SAI dataplane obects via the normal SONiC orchestration daemons inside SWSS.